solana-turbin3/Q2_25_Builder_nissan/README.md

 - Turbin3 team for the amazing learning program
 - Solana community for their support and resources
 - [solana-turbin3/solana-starter](https://github.com/solana-turbin3/solana-starter) for the starter template
 - [rkmonarch/blinks-example](https://github.com/rkmonarch/blinks-example) for the Blinks example
+- [Turbin3/poseidon](https://github.com/Turbin3/poseidon) for the TypeScript to Anchor transpiler tutorial and framework